 I didn’t get much video of the climb because it was just too technical to have the camera out.
-This guy made a good video that shows the climb

 Anyway – I felt a bit better after getting down and we decided to take the cable car to the top.
 I was assured that they had ‘facilities’ at the top.
 And we were told that it was a 15 min wait at the top to come down (it was over an hour wait to go up).